SitePen/dgrid/doc/migrating/API-Comparison.md

 ### setStore

 Store-backed dgrid components support this via `set("collection", store)`.

 ### setQuery

-Store-backed dgrid components support this via `set("collection", store.filter(filterOptions))`.
+Store-backed dgrid components support passing not only a root store, but also a filtered collection, e.g. `set("collection", store.filter(filterOptions))`.

 ### setItems